 • Why use a robot icon for chatbots?
 It creates a strong connection with the expectation of a chat experience, creates a cohesive experience across Red Hat chatbots, and avoids diluting brand personality through overuse.

 • Why this specific robot icon?
-The team revised the original robot design to be more expressive and better represent the more advanced AI features based on a Qualtrics survey.
+We revised the original robot design to be more expressive and better represent advanced AI features, based on a Qualtrics survey.

 Our new robot icons: the larger Standard icon shown in red and the smaller UI icon shown in black